jacklion710/Kronos/README.md

 - `PluginEditor` - Manages the UI and user interactions
 - `LookAndFeel` - Custom styling and theme implementation
 - `AboutComponent` - About window with links and information
+- `BackupComponent` - Backup window for saving `.kronos` log files with project time data
+- `RestoreComponent` - Restore window for loading `.kronos` log files into the project time

 ## Credits